 MORTWT is a variable with eight columns and no implied decimal places.

-For other mortality variables included in the IPUMS NHIS, refer to the MORTSTAT variable description.
+For a list of all mortality variables from the LMF included in the IPUMS NHIS, please refer to the MORTELIG variable description.

 With the exceptions of 1986 and 1992, MORTWT is completely comparable over time.
 In 1986, the NCHS did not adjust the original NHIS person weight to control for selection bias, so in analyses using the 1986 mortality data, MORTWT reports the same value as PERWEIGHT for persons eligible for mortality follow up.
 In 1992, MORTWT values include the Hispanic oversample.
 For more information about how the Hispanic oversample may affect analyses that pool 1991 and 1992, please refer to this IPUMS NHIS user note.